BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/README.md

 ## How to contribute

+TokenTaxonomyAct-HR.md is the file to modify.
+This is the version to be co-sponsored and submitted by representatives in the U.S. House of Representatives.

 Use the Issues tab for general discussion.

 Interested parties and organizations should fork the repository and submit pull requests.
 Instructions on Git protocol best practices are outside the scope of this rubric, but feel free to submit a pull request to update this README as well.